-Japanese Knotweed is an extremely invasive pest that can cause a whole host of damage to property, from structural damages, as well as affecting the value of a home.
-That's why having the necessary home insurance and buildings insurance can help protect you financially against the ravaging affect that this weed can have on an environment.
-Comprised is a basic list of do's and don'ts to consider to assist in the eradication of Japanese knotweed.
+Japanese Knotweed is an extremely invasive plant that can cause a whole host of damage to property, from structural damages, as well as affecting the value of a home.
+That’s why having the necessary home insurance and buildings insurance can help protect you financially against the ravaging affect that this weed can have on an environment.
+Below you’ll find a basic list of do’s and don’ts to consider when dealing with Japanese knotweed.

 Treat knotweed as soon as you are aware of it, because the more it establishes itself, the more damage to the surroundings it will cause as well as being more difficult to remove.

 Try to keep any outbreak of knotweed isolated; therefore this helps to avoid the risk of spreading it further.

 Contact the appropriate authorities to eradicate the weed thoroughly.
 There are many specialists in the field that have the appropriate equipment and experience to deal with the threat of Japanese knotweed.

 Make use of the appropriately licensed herbicides and chemicals to help get rid of Japanese Knotweed, and do so in a safe and efficient manner.
 Remember to wear protective clothes when handling herbicides or chemicals.

 Contact the local councils and environment agencies to gain further advice on how to affectively kill off the weed and how to correctly dispose the materials.

 Dispose of knotweed at the correct facilities making sure that the contents are secured thoroughly ensuring no spillage of the contaminated materials.